-Sections 4 through 8 take effect immediately upon adoption of this Ordinance by the City Council.
+Sections 4 through 8 take effect immediately upon adoption of this Ordinance by City Council.
 The proposed City Charter in Attachment A shall take effect on the first day of December 2022, but only if the revised Charter is approved by the electors of the City voting in the General Election.
 If the voters do not approve the revised Charter at the General Election, this Ordinance shall be deemed to be of no further effect.
 Additionally, Section C-3.5 shall not take effect until January 4th of 2027.

-INTRODUCED for First Reading and set for final Public Hearing on this 19th day of April 2022.
+2022. al Public Hearing on this 19" day of April

-N Dowling R. Watford Jr., Mayor

-ATTEST: Lane Gamiotea, CMC, City Clerk

-PASSED AND ADOPTED after a Third and Final Public Hearing this 7th Day of June 2022; due to the Second Reading and Final Public Hearing held on May 17, 2022, being postponed.

 Dowling R. Watford Jr., Mayor

+ATTEST:

+Lane Gamiotea, CMC, City Clerk

+PASSED AND ADOPTED after Second and F 2022.
+Final Public Hearing this 17 th day of May

+ATTEST: Dowling R. Watford Jr., Mayor

-ATTEST Lane Gamiotea, CMC City Clerk
+Lane Gamiotea, CMC City Clerk

 REVIEWED FOR LEGAL SUFFICIENCY:

 John J. Fumero, City Attorney